corda/corda/gradle-plugins/api-scanner/README.md

 See [here](../../docs/source/corda-api.rst) for Corda's public API strategy.
 We will need to apply this plugin to other modules in future Corda releases as those modules' APIs stabilise.

-Basically, this plugin will document a module's `public` and `protected` classes/methods/fields, excluding those from our `*.internal.*` packgages, any synthetic methods, bridge methods, or methods identified as having Kotlin's  `internal` scope.
+This plugin will document a module's `public` and `protected` classes/methods/fields, excluding those from our `*.internal.*` packgages, any synthetic methods, bridge methods, or methods identified as having Kotlin's  `internal` scope.
 (Kotlin doesn't seem to have implemented `internal` scope for classes or fields yet as these are currently `public` inside the `.class` file.)

+To cater for the fact that moving methods up into a super class is binary compatible change, the scanner not only lists out methods declared in a class but also those inherited from its super types.
+This effectively means moving a method up the type heirarchy only shows up as an additional line in the output file.

 ## Usage
 Include this line in the `build.gradle` file of every Corda module that exports public API: